Vinod Gupta School of Management

-Vinod Gupta school of Management, IIT Kharagpur is a public graduate business school located in Kharagpur, West Bengal, India.
+Vinod Gupta School of Management, IIT Kharagpur is a public graduate business school located in Kharagpur, West Bengal, India.
 An academic unit of Indian Institute of Technology Kharagpur, it is the first business school to be established in an Indian Institute of Technology (IIT).

-The institute primarily offers a two-year full-time residential Master of Business Administration (MBA) programme, a 3 years post graduate MBA degree (EMBA) course for working executives and an advanced programme in management leading to the award of a Ph.D. degree.
+The institute primarily offers a two-year full-time residential Master of Business Administration (MBA) programme, a three-year post-graduate MBA degree (EMBA) course for working executives and an advanced programme in management leading to the award of a Ph.D. degree.

 History

 Vinod Gupta School of Management (VGSoM), IIT Kharagpur, was set up as the first school of management within the IIT system in 1993 at a time when India had just opened its doors to economic liberalization.